dharmab/skyeye/docs/CONTRIBUTING.md

 - Windows or Linux PC
   - If on Windows, willing to learn to use Visual Studio Code
-  - Does not build on macOS due to [this issue](https://github.com/amitybell/piper/issues/1)
+  - macOS support is experimental.
+It is currently not included in regression tests, so the build might be broken.
 - Beginner level skills in the Go programming language.
 If you already know another programming language, [A Tour of Go](https://go.dev/tour) can get you up to speed in an afternoon.
 - Comfortable with Git
 - Familiar with *nix command line basics (not much, mostly `cd` and `make`)